samaratrilling/samara.camp/README.md

-# 30.ben.community
+# samara.camp
-I'm turning 30
+I'm turning 30 (in November, but we're celebrating early.)